-Lees Brook Community School is an Academy which is part of the Northworthy Trust.
-It is an Enhanced Resource School with places for 20 students with General Learning Difficulties.
-Lees Brook does not select on the basis of ability.
+Lees Brook Community School is an Academy which is part of the Northworthy Trust and does not select on the basis of ability.

 Our Published Admissions Number (the number of places in each year group) is 219.

-Applications for a place at Lees Brook Community School in September 2018 should be made by stating the school as a preference on the Derby City Education Authority common application form.
-This form must be returned to Derby City Council by the closing date of 31st October 2017.
+Applications for a place at Lees Brook Community School for September 2020 should be made by stating the school as a preference on the Derby City Education Authority common application form.
+This form must be returned to Derby City Council by the closing date of 31st October 2019.